jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open up Postman and import the environment needed for this Lab.
-This environment will be used for this module and modules to follow.
+This environment configuration is used for this module and modules to follow.

   |image3|